 Step 4: Apply for the Student Visa

 Now it’s time to apply for the Student Visa.
-To do so, you need to get all your documents and submit them to the Canadian embassy nearest to you
+To do so, you need to get all your documents and submit them to the Canadian embassy nearest to you.

 What is a Student Visa Exactly?

 Also called a CIC study permit, a student visa is a document that allows visitors to stay and study within Canada.
 International students aren’t allowed to stay in the country without a valid study permit.
+Of course, an RCIC can help you make this process much easier.

 Who Is Eligible for the CIC Study Permit?